lugocorp/sequence/README.md

 - [ ] Implement the loot event
 - [ ] Implement the treasure event
 - [ ] Copy the encounter event for a boss event

+#### Advanced gameplay
+- [ ] Add the trainer event
+- [ ] Add the witch events
+- [ ] Add the fairy event
+- [ ] Add the assassination event
+- [ ] Add the recruitment event
+- [ ] Add the merchant event
 - [ ] Code the basic event progression algorithm
+- [ ] Implement a lose state
+- [ ] Create a game data compiler that checks the data folder for illegal values
+- [ ] Add views for loading, instructions, credits, and game start